 The word has taken on heightened importance this year, with Americans now focusing on its meaning and importance.
 Just recently, country group Lady Antebellum decided to change its name to ‘Lady A,’ based on the word’s negative connotations.
 But what does ‘Antebellum’ really mean and convey to Americans, and why is it so controversial?

 Antebellum architecture is the plantation in the header image – a large house and trees draped in Spanish moss is a familiar design.
 Greek columned estates overlooking plantations and a stately manor is a stereotypical look associated with the antebellum South.
 It’s an aesthetic that began to define and romanticize this era of Southern history, especially in media like Gone With the Wind.
-But the problem with romanticizing the South’s antebellum period is that is has marginalized an entire people’s struggle.
+But romanticizing the South’s antebellum period has drawn sharp rebuke for marginalizing an entire group’s struggle during the period.

 Antebellum romanticization often portrays white plantation owners as noble landowners – effectively glorifying a painful period for black Americans.
 It marginalizes the enslavement of a people for more than 300 years, which was a cornerstone of the region’s economic strength during that period.

 It’s especially controversial in the South, where the ‘Cult of the Lost Cause’ has been accused of attempting to rewrite history.
 According to historians, the Cult of the Lost Cause has its roots in the Southern search for justification and the need to find a substitute for victory in the Civil War.

 The theory is that by attempting to deal with defeat, Southerners have created an image of the war as a great heroic epic.
 Fiction like Margaret Mitchell’s Gone With the Wind further solidified this idea among many Southern whites.
 Glorifying the antebellum period in Southern history helped the defeated paint the Civil War as a clash between two civilizations — one honorable and one greedy.